 The 20th century brought many new materials and designs which turned tobacco pipes into a form of art.
 However, in the later years, smoking pipes gradually became less preferable with the rise of cigarettes.
 This makes those old, artistic pipes one of the popular collectibles today!

-Different Types of Vintage Tobacco Pipes
+Types of Vintage Tobacco Pipes with Values

 Like all ancient items, tobacco pipes underwent many changes regarding materials, mechanism, and shape.
 This gave us the following types of antique tobacco pipes: